 WordPress users may want to check out this plug-in that turns your website into a storefront.
 WooCommerce is open-source, so there’s no cost to add it to your WordPress site, but you’ll need to add other features via plug-ins, and those prices can add up as your business grows.

-Goal: Adding an online shop and marketing tools to a WordPress site.
+Goal: Adding an online shop and marketing tools to a WordPress site with full ownership over housing and customization.

-Suited for: Businesses who build their sites using WordPress.
+Suited for: Businesses who build their sites using WordPress and are comfortable managing ongoing updates, optimization, and maintenance.

 Features: